parsa-epfl/cloudsuite/docs/benchmarks/data-analytics.md

 ## Running the benchmark ##

-The benchmark is designed to run on a Hadoop cluster, where a single master runs the driver program, and the slaves run the mappers and reducers.
+The benchmark is designed to run on a Hadoop cluster, where a single master runs the driver program, and workers run the mappers and reducers.

 First, start the container for the dataset: